maksimt/recipes/Kerah's Pancakes.md

 #### Turn on the stove to 5-6/10 to pre-heat your 4-6inch pan.

 #### Combine: pour the wet on top of the dry and mix well.
     If it's not mixing, add a little bit of water (or milk), and then mix.
     Repeat adding water & mixing until the mixture is runny.

+    Consistency test: If you take your fork out, roughly 50% of the mixture on the fork should fall back into the measuring cup with 3-5 seconds.

+    If more than 50% of the mixture falls off, add flower to make your mix less watery.
+If less than 50% of the mixture falls off add water.

+#### Cook
+    reduce heat to 3-4/10
+    for each pancake repeate:
+        melt 1/4 tbsp butter
+        pour about 1/4 cup little into the center of the pan, it will expand to fill the pan put chocolate chips, as many as you want, arrange however you want, e.g. a smiley face.

+        cook for about 3 minutes per side , turning once.
+(6 minutes per pancake total)